 We are frequently contacted by people who have been hit by a car while traveling as a pedestrian.
 Some of these individuals have very serious injuries given the fact that they are unprotected and are struck by vehicles that are many thousands of pounds and are sometimes traveling at a high rate of speed.
-In fact, one recent study found that almost 5,000 pedestrians were killed in traffic accidents in a recent year.
-Additionally, over 100,000 pedestrians are injured in this country each year.
+In fact, one recent study found that approximately 6,000 pedestrians were killed in traffic accidents in a recent year.
+Additionally, over 137,000 pedestrians were injured and treated in emergency rooms in this country, according to a study by the CDC a few years ago.
 These numbers seem to be increasing with the epidemic of distracted driving.

 One of the first questions that must be answered when reviewing a CT pedestrian accident case is who is at fault.
 The answer to that question depends upon the facts and circumstances of each case.
 Generally speaking, Connecticut law provides that any vehicle, with the exception of emergency vehicles, must grant you the right of way if you are in a marked crosswalk or at the curb waiting to enter a marked crosswalk or if there is no traffic signal and you have the green light or walk signal.
 You would also be, in most cases, entitled to the right of way if you are walking across a sidewalk that contains a driveway and then a motor vehicle attempts to enter.